JamesGecko/Lyrical/readme.md

 - The second line is the copyright.
 If this line is blank, Lyrical will skip it.
 - All following paragraphs are individual verses.
 Each one will recieve its own slide.

+## License
+Lyrical is available under the MIT license.
+Lyrical's icon was made by Sebastian Kraft and is licensed under the GPLv2